VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 The relabeling can be defined in the following places:

 * At the `scrape_config -> relabel_configs` section in `-promscrape.config` file.
 This relabeling is applied to target labels.
+This relabeling can be debugged by passing `relabel_debug: true` option to the corresponding `scrape_config` section.
+In this case `vmagent` logs target labels before and after the relabeling and then drops the logged target.
 * At the `scrape_config -> metric_relabel_configs` section in `-promscrape.config` file.
 This relabeling is applied to all the scraped metrics in the given `scrape_config`.
-* By setting the `relabel_debug` property of a `scrape_configs` target section in the `-promscrape.config` file to `true`, one is able to instruct the vmagent to just log the metric before and after relabeling and skip its submission to servers.
-This way it is much easier to understand and check scraped relabeled metrics before poisoning servers with it.
+This relabeling can be debugged by passing `metric_relabel_debug: true` option to the corresponding `scrape_config` section.
+In this case `vmagent` logs metrics before and after the relabeling and then drops the logged metrics.
 * At the `-remoteWrite.relabelConfig` file.
 This relabeling is aplied to all the collected metrics before sending them to remote storage.
+This relabeling can be debugged by passing `-remoteWrite.relabelDebug` command-line option to `vmagent`.
+In this case `vmagent` logs metrics before and after the relabeling and then drops all the logged metrics instead of sending them to remote storage.
 * At the `-remoteWrite.urlRelabelConfig` files.
 This relabeling is applied to metrics before sending them to the corresponding `-remoteWrite.url`.
+This relabeling can be debugged by passing `-remoteWrite.urlRelabelDebug` command-line options to `vmagent`.
+In this case `vmagent` logs metrics before and after the relabeling and then drops all the logged metrics instead of sending them to the corresponding `-remoteWrite.url`.

 You can read more about relabeling in the following articles: